 Get cheaper deals for your fuel

-With so many filling stations around from different companies there is always a possibility to find a cheaper alternative.
+With so many petrol stations around from different companies there is always a possibility to find a cheaper alternative.
 The first obvious choice therefore is to get the best deal around.
 There are some websites like PetrolPrices.com or Whatgas.com, which you can use to compare fuel prices in your area.
 So plan in advance to buy your fuel don’t wait when you desperately need to refill your car’s tank.
-Mare 20 pence per litre difference might seem insignificant at once but you can be saving up-to £360 in a year if you get your vehicle refilled in the cheaper station.
+A mere 20 pence per litre difference might seem insignificant.
+But you can save up-to £360 in a year if you fill your vehicle up at cheaperpetrol stations.

-- Checking the engine oil – Make sure you use the right specification of engine oil (check your cars handbook).
+- Checking the engine oil – Make sure you use the right specification of engine oil (check your car’s manual).
 Wrong engine oil or low level of oil can cause various problems including an additional drag and subsequent breakdown.

-- Tyres – Check tyres pressures regularly and pay attention to the shape of the tyres, state of the rubber as well as the depth of tire profile before long journeys.
+- Tyres – Check tyre pressure regularly and pay attention to the shape of the tyres, state of the rubber as well as the depth of tyre profile before long journeys.
 Under-inflated tyres create more rolling resistance and so use more fuel.
-This step only can improve your fuel consumption by up to 2%.
+This step alone can improve your fuel consumption by up to 2%.

 Steps to take before you go

 Many problems on the road can cause an additional expenditure.
-While there might be unexpected circumstances (which cannot be avoided), if you do your homework there is a higher chance of driving a fuel-efficient way.
+While there might be unexpected circumstances (which cannot be avoided), if you do your homework there is a higher chance of driving more fuel efficiently.
 Here are some steps that you can take:

 - Lose weight – Extra weight means extra fuel so if there’s anything in the boot you don’t need on the journey leave it at home.
 This obviously does not mean that you should leave your spare wheel, which is not advisable at all!